bao-jerry/HoL-Automaton/README.md

 ### The anomaly:
 The 30.0% number cannot be accounted for by simulating the automaton with a standard probabilistic model, which instead predicts a proportion of 29.3%—a consistent percentage point anomaly of +0.7 pp that is unexplained by one-off measurement error (30.0% holds consistently across different random seeds and grid dimensions).
 See below for the 29.3% figure derivation.

 Since HoL is a deterministic automaton rather than a random process, one might be tempted to explain away this discrepancy by citing the fact that a probabilistic model is a non-exact approximation of a deterministic process and leave it at that.
-However, the bothersome question that remains is "if that didn't work, then how *do* we actually derive the ~30.0% convergence limit?"
+However, the uncomfortable questions that remain is "if that didn't work, then how *do* we actually derive the ~30.0% convergence limit?", and—"can it be derived from first principles without needing to assume an a posteriori fact?"

 ## Probabilistic Modeling:
 Here, I'll derive the 29.3% figure via an idealized probabilistic model of the HoL automaton.
 We make the following assumptions: